The laws of the State of Florida establish the Florida State University Board of Trustees (hereinafter Board).

 Section 401 - General Powers and Duties

-(b) The Board may adopt rules and policies consistent with the University’s mission, with law, and with rules of the Florida Board of Governors.
+(b) The Board may adopt regulations and policies consistent with the University’s mission, with law, and with regulations of the Florida Board of Governors.

 Section 402 - Other Powers and Duties